 International standards and codes of practice enable engineering design to draw on the best available data from a history of testing and service experience.
 The last Knowledge Base article discussed using FEA in conjunction with two standards for the fatigue design of steel and aluminium structures

-Cyclic Plasticity This article extends the introduction to modelling plastic or post-yield material behaviour introduced in the previous article.
+This article extends the introduction to modelling plastic or post-yield material behaviour introduced in the previous article.
 Plastic stresses first occur at stress concentrations or notches.
 These are termed secondary stresses in the context of the pressure vessel codes.
+Important concepts in

 The pressure vessel codes (including the ASME code and others) were originally intended to partner manual or hand calculation methods from which discrete values of stress can be obtained.
 Difficulties can arise when attempting to use them in conjunction with numerical analysis that produces a

 The last article on Pressure Vessel Forces discussed the distinction made between primary and secondary stresses in pressure vessel analysis.
 Primary stresses arise away from stress concentrations, whereas a secondary stress will be superimposed on the underlying primary stress within the region of

 The inelastic route in the pressure vessel codes distinguishes between two types of analysis: limit analysis and plastic analysis.
 These are associated respectively with the limit load and plastic collapse load of a vessel.
 Normally, the term ‘collapse’ has various dramatic connotations, but in

 If loading causes regions in a structure to become plastic (i.e. exceed the yield stress) an analysis which includes a material with post-yield stiffness is required to evaluate the plastic stresses.
 A simple example is illustrated below.
 A linear analysis in which only the Young’s Modulus (E) is